CookEditors/NOS/_posts/2015-08-28-ice-from-a-corpse.md

 “See you, Doc.”
 The tall one laughed, slapped at the gauze bundle in his pocket.
 “Wonderful surgeon, that Doc.”
 They were both laughing throatily as they left.

 Doc Welch didn’t speak until he heard their car grinding up the country lane.
 Then he turned his head, looked up at Myra.
-A slow, trickle of blood oozed from his pain- throbbed lips.
+A slow, trickle of blood oozed from his pain-throbbed lips.
 Yet he smiled, and the smile became a laugh.

 “You know, Myra, I’d give a hundred dollars to see the look on them gunmen’s faces when they try to peddle a load of hot gallstones.
 Go call up the sheriff.”